Trade name: Legal aspects

 Using one or more fictitious business names does not create additional separate legal entities.
 The distinction between a registered legal name and a fictitious business name, or trade name, is important because fictitious business names do not always identify the entity that is legally responsible.

 Legal agreements (such as contracts) are normally made using the registered legal name of the business.
 If a corporation fails to consistently adhere to such important legal formalities like using its registered legal name in contracts, it may be subject to piercing of the corporate veil.

 In English, trade names are generally treated as proper nouns.

 By country

 Argentina

 In Argentina, a trade name is known as a nombre de fantasía ('fantasy' or 'fiction' name), and the legal name of business is called a razón social (social name).

+Australia

+In Australia, businesses are required to register any business name that they operate under.
+The Australian Securities and Investments Commission manages the registration and approval of business names, which are linked to Australian Business Number records.

 Brazil

-In Brazil, a trade name is known as a nome fantasia ('fantasy' or 'fiction' name), and the legal name of business is called razão social (social name).
+In Brazil, a trade name is known as a nome fantasia ('fantasy' or 'fiction' name), and the legal name of the business is called razão social (social name).